 Adding garlic to a recipe can be a touch confusing at times, especially if you don’t have the exact ingredient.
 What’s the clove of garlic to tsp conversion?
 What about garlic powder to cloves, or dried minced garlic to cloves?

 Get all the answers you’re searching for in this complete garlic guide!
 You’ll find a garlic conversion guide for all the garlic substitutions you could ever need, all in one place.

 Pin and save for later… that way, you’ll never find yourself wondering how to convert these measurements again!

 Garlic is one of those things that seems so simple when you’re glancing at a list of recipe ingredients, right?

 But then, before you know it, you’re gathering ingredients and you decide to really read your recipe card for that delicious pasta dinner.
 (We’ll imagine it’s Braised Beef Ragu, because it should definitely be what’s for dinner tonight…)

 It calls for three fresh minced garlic cloves.
 While I generally try to include the fresh clove of garlic to tsp conversion, sometimes the internet doesn’t readily offer that information to you.

 That’s where this garlic measurement conversion guide comes in oh-so-handy!
 Find everything you need when it comes to garlic substitutions and measurements, in addition to some great basic info about fresh garlic, uses, benefits and storage methods.

-You’ll find out how to convert fresh whole garlic cloves to powder, garlic cloves to minced garlic, garlic flakes, and more… every type you might need!
+You’ll find out how to convert fresh whole garlic cloves to powder, garlic cloves to minced garlic, garlic flakes, garlic salt, and more… every type you might need!
 BONUS: There’s even a printable graphic you can pin up in your kitchen or add to your recipe books – and find out how to peel and mince garlic the EASY way here.

 What is Garlic?